Axentro/axal/README.md

 ## TODO

-- allow builtin functions to be passed as var to a function
 - implement Record
 - implement encode array of record or record to Json
 - implement decode json to array of record or record